Frozen Lake Baikal - discover the enchanting ice paradise

 “Baikal is impressive!
 It’s the deepest and the cleanest lake on Earth.
-When we were planning our trip, we had no idea how wonderful, majestic, and fairy it would be.
-We were enraptured by its beauty, so much so that we almost didn’t sleep all 3 days we were there.
+When we were planning our trip, we had no idea how wonderful, majestic, and enchanting it would be.
+We were enraptured by its beauty, so much so that we almost didn’t sleep all 3 days we were there.”

 Baikal’s ice is also the most transparent in the world!
-You can see everything all the way to the bottom: fish, green stones, plants, and bluish gulf.
-The water in the lake is so clear that you can see various objects even as deep as 40 meters (130 feet).
+The Baikal photo tour gave us the chance to see can see everything, all the way to the bottom: fish, green stones, plants, and bluish gulf.
+The water in the lake is so clear that you can see various objects even as deep as 40 meters (130f).

 The origin and age of the lake are still the scientific debate, so just remember that Baikal – the largest reservoir of fresh water on the planet, and its depth is 1,642 meters (5,387 feet).
 The average depth of it is 744 meters (2,440 feet), which exceeds the maximum depth of many very deep lakes.
-Only two lakes have a depth of over 1000 meters: Tanganyika (1,470 m/4,822 f) and the Caspian Sea (1,025 m/3,362 f).
+Only two lakes have a depth of over 1000 meters: Tanganyika (1,47 m/4,822f) and the Caspian Sea (1,025 m/3,362f).

 In some spots, the ice is smooth as a mirror!
 You may see a perfect reflection.
-We saw lots of travellers on skates, bikes, sledges.
+We saw lots of travellers on skates, bikes and sledges.
 Some of them go for a few hundred kilometres, sleeping in tents on the ice.
 Amazing place to be, very atmospheric!

 Angara – the only river that flows out of the lake, rather than flows into it, so it does not raise the level of the lake, but lowers it.
 Because of this difference, the unique caves of icicles forms close to Olkhon island – the heart of Lake Baikal.

 There is a legend that the Father of Baikal had 336 rivers – sons – and one daughter – Angara.
 All sons were flowing into Baikal to restock the water, but the daughter fell in love with Yenisei (one more river in Russia) and started to take everything from father’s water to her lover.
-In respond, the father Baikal threw a huge rock into his daughter and cursed her.
-This rock is called Shaman-Stone, and it is situated in the springhead of Angara and is considered to be it’s beginning.
+In response, the father Baikal threw a huge rock at his daughter and cursed her.
+This rock is called Shaman-Stone, and it is situated in the springhead of Angara and is considered to be its beginning.

 Baikal – is one of the most beautiful places on Earth, if you did not know about it before – it’s the time to meet it!